-The two reviewers developed a data extraction form to identify significant information and characteristics.
-Relevant information was extracted, including study characteristics including author, year of publication, study title, study objective, location, study design, participant characteristics, sample size, data collection tool, and main outcome measure File 4.
+The two reviewers developed a data extraction form to identify significant information and characteristics of the selected studies.
+Relevant information on studies characteristics were extracted.
+These included, author, year of publication, study title, study objective, location, study design, participant characteristics, sample size, data collection tool, and main outcome measure.
+Refer to Table 4 for detailed characteristics of included studies.
 To increase accuracy, the extracted data was reviewed again by both reviewers.